-Brida and Ngarliyarndu Bindirri trace their roots way back to 1970.
-A very different time when proud station men and women were displaced by the 1967 Referendum and 1968 Equal Wage Case.
+Brida and Ngarliyarndu Bindirri trace their roots back to 1970 – a very different time when proud station men and women were displaced by the 1967 Referendum and 1968 Equal Wage Case.
 Unable to remain on and maintain their cultural sites or work the stations of their land, many made their way to Yirramagardu (Roebourne) and settled in the ‘Old Reserve’ on the other side of the Ngurin (Harding) River.

 These men were senior lawmen, respected elders and talented station hands and their actions paved the way for a generation of men and women to work hard for the respect that they’ve earned.
 Many of Brida’s people went on to become operators within industry, overcoming extraordinary challenges and forging relationships that led to a greater connection between industry and the Pilbara’s local people through Hammersley Iron’s (now Rio Tinto’s) Aboriginal Training and Liaison unit (ATAL, 1990) and a deeper appreciation of Aboriginal culture and land entitlement, now represented in Native Title.

 It would be many years later that Native Title enabled broader Australia to comprehend that the land they worked was always theirs – yet this entitlement never impacted their dedication to a life of hardworking dignity to provide for their families.
 Through these turbulent years their efforts were reflected in Robe River Workers Association and Ngurin Resources (1986), Roebourne Workers Association (1993), Brida Pty Ltd (1999) and Ngarliyarndu Bindirri Aboriginal Corporation (2000).

 Brida’s journey attracted equal parts enthusiastic support and bitter disappointment, however their determination forged a genuine partnership with industry that survives to this day and still invites all people of Ngarliyarndu to ‘walk in two worlds’.
 These are the men we remember.